-10(iii) Installation, modification or removal of structures
+7(iv) Installation, modification or removal of structures

-No structures are to be erected within the Area except as specified in a Permit.
-All scientific equipment installed in the Area must be approved by Permit and clearly identified by country, name of the principal investigator and year of installation.
-All such items should be made of materials that pose minimal risk of contamination to the Area.
-Removal of specific equipment for which the Permit has expired shall be a condition of the Permit.
+No structures should be erected within the Area except as specified in a Permit.
+All scientific equipment installed in the Area must be authorized by Permit and clearly identified by country, name of the principal investigator and year of installation.
+All such items should be cleaned and made of materials that pose minimal risk of contamination to the Area, also considering the risk of unintentional non-native species introduction.
 Permanent structures are prohibited.
+The Party, whose authority granted the original permit shall be responsible for the removal of specific equipment for which the Permit has expired.

-10(iv) Location of field camps
+7(v) Location of field camps

-Semi-permanent camps and temporary camping is permitted within the Area at the primary designated site on the cuspate foreland of Edmonson Point (Map 2).
-Camping at the CEMP Research camp (Maps 2 & 4) is permitted only for purposes of the Adélie Penguin Monitoring Programme.
-When necessary within the Restricted Zone for purposes specified in the Permit, temporary camping is permitted at the designated site (C) (74°18'51'' S, 165°04'16'' E) approximately 100 m west of helicopter landing site (Map 3).
+Semi-permanent camps and temporary camping is permitted within the Area at the two designated camping sites: on the cuspate foreland of Edmonson Point (Map 2) and on the flat area close to helipad B (Map 2 and 4).
+If absolutely necessary and only for the purposes specified in the Permit, temporary camping is permitted within the Restricted Zone at the designated site (C) (74°18'51''S, 165°04>16"E), approximately 100 m west of helicopter landing site (Map 3).

-10(v) Restrictions on materials and organisms which can be brought into the Area
+7(vi) Restrictions on materials and organisms which can be brought into the Area

-No living animals, plant material or microorganisms shall be deliberately introduced into the Area and the precautions listed in 7(ix) below shall be taken against accidental introductions.
-In view of the presence of breeding bird colonies at Edmonson Point, no poultry products, including products containing uncooked dried eggs, including wastes from such products, shall be released into the Area.
-No herbicides or pesticides shall be brought into the Area.
+No living animals, plant material, microorganisms or non-sterile soils shall be deliberately introduced into the Area.
+Raw poultry products and eggs are prohibited from the Area.
+No processed poultry products and wastes from such products, shall be released into the Area.

+No herbicides or pesticides shall be introduced into the Area.

 Any other chemicals, including radio-nuclides or stable isotopes, which may be introduced for scientific or management purposes specified in the Permit, shall be removed from the Area at or before the conclusion of the activity for which the Permit was granted.

-Fuel is not to be stored in the Area, unless authorised by Permit for specific scientific or management purposes.
-Fuel spill clean-up equipment should be made available for use at locations where fuel is being regularly handled.
-Anything introduced shall be for a stated period only, shall be removed at or before the conclusion of that stated period, and shall be stored and handled so that risk of any introduction into the environment is minimised.
+Fuel is not to be stored in the Area, unless required for conducting the activities authorised by the Permit.
+Fuel spill clean-up equipment should be made available for use at locations where fuel is being handled.
+Visitors must be adequately trained to respond to emergencies.

+Anything introduced shall be for a stated period only, shall be stored and handled so that risk of any introduction into the environment is minimised and shall be removed at the conclusion of the stated period.
 If release occurs which is likely to compromise the values of the Area, removal is encouraged only where the impact of removal is not likely to be greater than that of leaving the material in situ.
 The appropriate authority should be notified of anything released or not removed that was not included in the authorised Permit.

-10(vi) Taking or harmful interference with native flora or fauna
+7(vii) Taking of, or harmful interference with, native flora or fauna

-Taking or harmful interference with native flora or fauna is prohibited, except by Permit issued in accordance with Annex II to the Protocol on Environmental Protection to the Antarctic Treaty.
-Where taking or harmful interference with animals is involved, the SCAR Code of Conduct for the Use of Animals for Scientific Purposes in Antarctica should be used as a minimum standard.
+Taking or harmful interference with native flora or fauna is prohibited, except in accordance with a Permit issued in accordance with Annex II to the Protocol on Environmental Protection to the Antarctic Treaty.
+Where taking or harmful interference with animals is involved, the SCAR Code of Conduct for the Use of Animals for Scientific Purposes in Antarctica should be considered as a minimum standard.

-10(vii) Collection or removal of anything not brought into the Area by the Permit holder
+7(viii) Collection or removal of material not brought into the Area by the permit holder